Dartmouth at a Glance

 Tuck School of Business is the first graduate school of management in the country and consistently ranks among the top business schools worldwide.
 Tuck offers a full-time MBA as well as executive education and a number of nondegree programs.

 Dartmouth undergraduates have the opportunity to study in 46 faculty-led off-campus programs in 25 countries.
 About half of undergraduates take part in an off-campus program at least once during their Dartmouth career.

 Dartmouth was founded in 1769 by the Rev. Eleazar Wheelock for "the education and instruction of Youth of the Indian Tribes in this Land ... and also of English Youth and any others."
 The Supreme Court decision in the famous "Dartmouth College Case" of 1819, argued by Daniel Webster (Class of 1801), is considered to be one of the most important and formative documents in United States constitutional history, strengthening the contract clause of the Constitution and thereby paving the way for all American private institutions to conduct their affairs in accordance with their charters and without interference from the state.
 Dartmouth became coeducational in 1972, and was named by the consulting firm Booz Allen Hamilton as one of the world's "most enduring institutions" in 2004.

-Nearly 25 percent of students participate in intercollegiate athletics.
-Dartmouth offers 35 intercollegiate varsity sports (18 women's, 16 men's, one coed) at the NCAA Division I level, and 35 club sports.
-Including intramural sports, three-quarters of Dartmouth undergraduates participate in some form of athletics.
+More than 20 percent of students participate in intercollegiate athletics.
+Dartmouth offers 30 intercollegiate varsity sports (16 women's, 13 men's, one coed) at the NCAA Division I level, and 35 club sports.
+Including intramural sports, approximately three-quarters of Dartmouth undergraduates participate in some form of athletics.

 The 62,700 alumni of the undergraduate college, from around the world, make up the bulk of Dartmouth's 83,700 alumni, including the graduate and professional programs.
 The alumni annual fund giving rate in fiscal year 2019 was 41 percent.